 Table of Content

-Depending on how you use it, a credit card can give you convenience or a curse.
-It could help manage your finances, get out debt faster, or earn you some nice rewards.
+A credit card can give you convenience or a curse depending on your use.
+It could help you manage your finances, get out of debt faster, or earn excellent rewards.

-Like any type of finance, getting a credit card will be easy if you have good credit.
-Most lenders will still look at your debt to income ratio and other factors before providing approval, but if you have good to excellent credit, it should be relatively straightforward.
+Like any finance, getting a credit card will be easy if you have good credit.
+Most issuers will still look at your debt-to-income ratio and other factors before approval, but it should be straightforward if you have good to excellent credit.

-However, if you have poor credit, you may find the process a little more challenging.
-You may need to look for credit card companies that specialize in less than perfect credit.
-This is likely to mean that you will pay a higher interest rate on balances and there may be fewer membership perks, such as cash back or points.
+However, you may find the process a little more challenging if you have poor credit.
+You may need to look for credit card companies specializing in less-than-perfect credit.
+This will likely mean that you will pay a higher interest rate on balances, and there may be fewer membership perks, such as cashback or points.

 1. Apply For a Lot Of Credit Cards or Loans

-Why it’s bad: So, you’re shopping around for the best card for you and want to know which issuer will give you approval.
+Why it isn’t good: You’re shopping around for the best card and want to know which issuer will approve you.

-Well, we say think it over before filing your application left and right.
-An analysis of new credit will take up 10 percent of your score and if there are multiple credit inquiries under your name, it will pull your score down.
+We say think it over before filing your application left and right.
+An analysis of new credit will take up 10 percent of your score, and if there are multiple credit inquiries under your name, it will pull your score down.

-You should be wary about sending out too many credit card applications because it may send out a couple of wrong messages.
-First, the lender might think that you filed with a throng of issuers and they denied your application for some reason.
+It would be best if you were wary about sending out too many credit card applications because it may send out a couple of wrong messages.
+First, the lender might think that you filed with many issuers, and they denied your application for some reason.

-Or, that you got a card from several issuers which means that you are desperately in need of credit – which is a sign of a big financial problem.
+Or, you got a card from several issuers, which means that you desperately need credit – which is a sign of a big financial problem.
 Every time you apply for credit, the prospective lender will generate a hard inquiry to see if you are creditworthy.

-This inquiry goes into your credit report and every hard inquiry that you get drags down your score.
-It may be minor, usually three to five points, but it might make the difference between getting a good score and a bad one.
+This inquiry goes into your credit report, and every hard inquiry you get drags down your score.
+It may be minor, usually three to five points, but it might make the difference between getting a good and bad score.

-When you pay on time with a new card, you cancel the damage.
-But take note that if you apply simultaneously for several cards, lenders will consider this as a risky behavior.
+You reduce the damage when you pay on time with a new card.
+But take note that if you apply simultaneously for several cards, lenders will consider this a risky behavior.

-What we really want to say is, apply for new cards strategically.
-In case a lender rejects you, find out why before you attempt to try again with a new lender.
+What we want to say is to apply for new cards strategically.
+If a lender rejects you, find out why before you try again with a new lender.
 Be reasonable – a mediocre credit score getting a high-end credit card is just wishful thinking.
-You should settle for the card that fits your credit standing or otherwise try to improve your credit to qualify for the card that you’re aiming for.
+It would be best if you settled for the card that fits your credit standing or tried to improve your credit to qualify for the card you’re aiming for.

 2. High Credit Utilization